-Staying Safe and Comfortable on the Trail Welcome to Kwanlin (Miles Canyon)!
+Staying Safe and Comfortable on the Trail

+Welcome to Kwanlin (Miles Canyon)!
 Please be mindful of weather conditions and bear safety, and Leave No Trace while enjoying this area.
 You will follow the Upper Canyon City trail to Canyon City and return via the cross-country ski trail network.
 The total distance is 3.5 km, taking 1 to 2 hours.

 Miles Canyon and Canyon City are on the traditional territory of the Kwanlin Dün First Nation and Ta'an Kwäch'än Council.
 In Southern Tutchone, Kwanlin means "running water through canyon" and Dün means "people".
 This is one of many indicators that this area is of great cultural significance to these people.
-This hike begins by crossing the Robert Lowe Suspension Bridge.
-Built in 1922, this bridge was one of the first big tourist attractions in Whitehorse.
-After Crossing the Bridge, turn right and follow the path up to a lookout (not along the edge of the canyon).

 1. How Miles Canyon got its Name

 The name Miles Canyon is a legacy of lieutenant Frederick Schwatka's exploration of the Yukon River Valley in 1883.
 As was customary of the time, Schwatka named this geological feature after the man who sent him: General Miles.
 This naming is somewhat controversial, as Miles was a rather unsavoury character with no connection to the area.
 The canyon had also already been named Kwanlin by the First Nations People of the area.
 Continue up the path to the top of the hill overlooking the canyon and take a moment to observe the geology of the area.

 2. Geological History of Miles Canyon

 8 million years ago, lava flowed from a vent 8 km south, cooling into the basalt rock you see before you today.
 Several million years passed between the formation of this basalt layer and the birth of the canyon.
 In this time a glacier formed, covering the southern Yukon.

 20,000 years ago, this area would have been covered by a sheet of ice 1.5 - 2 km thick.
 As temperatures warmed and ice began to melt, glacial lake Champagne was formed, eventually breaking free and carving Kwanlin.
 Staying right at the fork, carry on along the Upper Canyon City Trail until you come to a section of path that divides briefly into the forest then rejoins the Canyon City Trail.
 Stop here to look at some of the plants growing along the trail.

 3. Edible Plants Along the Trail

 Soapberry plants are found in abundance along the trail to Canyon City.
 Although edible for humans, many find the berries to be bitter and unpalatable.
-The most common way these berries are consumed is in soapberry ice cream, a desert invented by the First Nations people in the Yukon.
-These berries can also be used as a natural soap product.
-Like soapberry, kinnikinick can be eaten by humans.
-The berries are very dry but full of carbohydrates, making them an excellent food source in a starvation situation.
+The most common way these berries are consumed is in soapberry ice cream, a desert invented by the First Nations people in the of carbohydrates, making them an excellent food source in a starvation situation.
 The leaves of the plant can also be boiled to make an antimicrobial mouthwash.
 Continue following the trail up a steep hill to a grassy slope.